gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal World Files and Terrain.md

 **Beta 1.3.2**
 - World names can contain the section symbol § and will format the name which will become unobtainable in later versions.

+**Beta 1.9 Prerelease 3-1**
+> [!Note]
+> Certain multiplayer exclusive chunks can be obtained, however it requires file manipulation.
+Regions from a newly generated multiplayer world can be copied into the pre-existing world.
+This would work by taking a region file, changing the numbers to not conflict with previously existing region files, and adding them to the preexisting world.
+- Currently "Sky Dimension" chunks generate in a new multiplayer world.
+These are large floating islands that generate in the overworld, with large sections of void and no bedrock.
+There is no way to obtain these chunks in a pre-existing world, however the region files can be moved from a newly generated multiplayer world to the preexisting world by renumbering the newly generated region files

+**Beta 1.9 Prerelease 6**
+- The exit portal would generate when the ender dragon is killed but the exit portal would generate where the dragon died and not at 0,0 allowing for the exit end portal in discontinued locations

 **1.1**
 - The unicode delete character [] can be typed into a world name by pressing ctrl + backspace.
 This is the only version where a world can be named with both the delete character [] and the section symbol [§], making this the ideal version to name your world.

 **12w07a**
 - The file format is now Anvil instead of MCRegion.
 This converts all .mcr files to .mca, however the .mcr files are maintained within the world save folder for all three dimensions.
 Additionally, a level.dat backup is taken named level.dat_mcr.
-These are all discontinued files.
+These are all discontinued files
+- The End in this version does not generate with any main end island it is just you and the void.
+Additionally when you kill the ender dragon the exit portal will spawn where the dragon died instead of at 0.0

 **0.982 Classroom (EDU)**
 - A file called EduWorldSettings.ini is generated within the world save.
 A folder called MCEdu is created within the world save, which includes a file named signLocations_en.ini and a file named tips_en.txt.
 Within the MCEdu folder a file called infoLocations_en.ini is created when an information block is placed and the game is saved.
 The teleportLocations_en.ini, teleportLocations.ini, and allowedteleports.ini files are created when a station block is placed and the game is saved.
 These files and folders are exclusive to Edu versions, and will be discontinued in future versions.